The case for ‘Leveson 2’ is stronger than ever

 While we may have moved on from the limited voting rights of the 19th Century, in 1832 the Reform Act granted voting rights to men only if they were freeholders of property and over the age of 21 (women didn't get full voting rights until 1928) we are very shortly about to see a significant … Continue reading Voter ID – keep your right to vote

 The recent actions by the government in shamefully attempting to defend corruption have done considerable damage to the credibility of Parliament and people's trust in both politicians and our political system.
-The actions of the Prime Minister, and others in the Conservative Party, have shown such a blatant disregard for accountability, so vital to our … Continue reading It’s time to stop MPs from having second jobs
+The actions of the Prime Minister, and others in the Conservative Party, have shown such a blatant disregard for accountability, so vital to our … Continue reading Itโ€™s time to end 2nd Jobs and Freebies for MPs

 So why does the UK need PR?

-For many people the walk to the polling station is a forlorn and pointless ritual, with no prospect of your vote making a shred of difference to the result.
+For many people, the walk to the polling station is a forlorn and pointless ritual, with no prospect of your vote making a shred of difference to the result.
 General Elections are decided by a sprinkling of marginal seats across the UK.
 In the 2019 General Election, a landslide victory for the Conservative Party, only … Continue reading So why does the UK need PR?

 Tories crack the Ministerial Code